Ultraviolet-Chikorita/stuffForRLHack_2025/README.md

 ---

-## 6. Devin-Style Traces and Evaluation

-The curriculum’s `path` field behaves like a **Devin-style expert trace**:

-- Serves as ground-truth navigation behavior for reward shaping.
-- Lets you compare the agent’s path vs. the expert’s path.

-You can:

-- Log the agent’s chosen paths for specific tasks.
-- Compare them to `path` sequences from the curriculum.
-- Visualize where the agent deviates from or matches the expert.

-The code in `new_rl_agent.py` is annotated with Devin-style comments that explain where these traces are used.

----

 ## 7. Using This Pipeline on Hugging Face Infrastructure

 You can treat this repository as a **backend training pipeline** and layer Hugging Face tooling on top.